garrett361/transformers_notes/main.typ

 Both scenarios produce outputs, defined to be $z_d^(- 1)$, which obey#footnote[We consider the inputs $x_i$ fixed, for simplicity.
-A better treatment would also consider the data distribution.];:
+A better treatment would also consider the data distribution.]:
 $
   angle.l z_d^(- 1) angle.r = 0 thin quad angle.l z_d^(- 1) z_(d')^(- 1) angle.r = delta_(d d') med \,
 $